microsoft/language-server-protocol/_specifications/specification-3-15.md

 	/**
 	 * The list of all possible characters that commit a completion.
 This field can be used
-	 * if clients don't support individual commmit characters per completion item.
+	 * if clients don't support individual commit characters per completion item.
 See
 	 * `ClientCapabilities.textDocument.completion.completionItem.commitCharactersSupport`.
 	 *
 	 * If a server provides both `allCommitCharacters` and commit characters on an individual